 “Lady at the Virginal with a Gentleman” by Johannes Vermeer

-“Lady at the Virginal with a Gentleman” or ‘The Music Lesson’ by Johannes Vermeer depicts a painting of young female pupil during a music lesson with a gentleman.
+“Lady at the Virginal with a Gentleman” or ‘The Music Lesson’ by Johannes Vermeer depicts a painting of a young female pupil during a music lesson with a gentleman.
 Their relationship is no precise or clear from this painting.
-The composition uses perspective to draw the eye towards the back of the room where the figures are in front of the virginal.
+The composition uses perspective to draw the eye towards the figures who are in front of the virginal.
 The virginal is a keyboard instrument of the harpsichord family and was popular in Europe during the late Renaissance and early Baroque period.

 ‘Music is a companion in pleasure and a balm in sorrow.’

 Johannes Vermeer (1632 – 1675) was a Dutch Baroque Period painter who specialized in domestic interior scenes of middle-class life.
 He was a moderately successful painter in his lifetime.
 However, he was not wealthy, leaving his wife and children in debt at his death.

 There are only thirty-four paintings by Vermeer, and they are challenging to date.
 Vermeer painted mostly domestic interior scenes, and most of his pictures are set in the rooms of his house in Delft.
 There are similar furniture and decorations in various arrangements in his domestic scenes, and his art often portrays the same people.
 He was not wealthy, as he left his family in debt after his death.
 He produced relatively few paintings compared to his contemporaries.
 Art historians mainly overlooked Vermeer’s works for several centuries after his death.
 However, his reputation has skyrocketed in the last few hundred years, and he is particularly renowned for his masterly treatment and use of light in his work.

 - Johannes Vermeer lived all his life in the city of Delft in the Netherlands.